-IRS Form 8283 is for itemizing non-cash contributions to charities.
+IRS Form 8283 is for itemizing non-cash contributions to charities worth more than $500.
 The value of these contributions is used to figure a deduction from your gross income, before calculating how much federal income tax you owe.
 Form 8283 asks you to list the type of contribution and how much it's worth.
 "Instructions for Form 8283," published by the IRS, is available online for more complete information.

 In column (a), list the names and addresses of the organizations that received your donations.
 In column (b), describe the property you donated.
 If you donated a car, list the year, make, model, condition and mileage (you may have to attach Form 1098-C, which is the form for donated automobiles, boats and airplanes).
 This section on Form 8283 is for donated property worth $5,000 or less, as well as any contributions of securities such as stocks, bonds and mutual funds.